Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 .

-First you will need to give the service account access to the resource from which you would like to ingest data.
+Give the service account access to the resource from which you would like to ingest data.
 In this example, we will be ingesting data from Google Storage Bucket imply-doc-demo-ingest

 .